pengfei99/PySparkUnitTest/README.md

 2. Data frame equality test: Check if the generated data frame equal the expected data frame.

 ### 2.1 Column equality test
-You can find the function **createColumnWithPower** in Object **src.main.scala.org.pengfei.ColumnCreator**.
-It takes a digit column and generate a new column which is the power 2 of the source column.
-In unit test class **src.test.scala.org.pengfei.TestColumnCreator**.
-We test the function **createColumnWithPower**.

-We mainly used two method:
+We mainly used two methods from chispa.column_comparer:
-1. assertColumnEquality : general equality test on any column type
+1. assert_column_equality : general equality test on any column type
-2. assertDoubleTypeColumnEquality : if column type is float or double, we may have precision issues.
+2. assert_approx_column_equality : if column type is float or double, we may have precision issues.
 With this method, we can set a precision for the values which we want to compare.

+You can find the test function **test_remove_special_letter_native** in class **tests/test_CleanUserName** which illustrates the assert_column_equality.

+You can find the test function **test_create_column_with_approximate_column_equality** in class **tests/test_PowerTwo** which illustrates the assert_approx_column_equality.

 ### 2.2 Data frame equality test
-To test equality of two data frames, we use two method:
+To test equality of two data frames, we mainly use two method from chispa.dataframe_comparer import ,:
-1. assertSmallDatasetEquality : It is faster for test DataFrames that locates on your local machine.
+1. assert_df_equality : It is faster for test DataFrames that locates on your local machine.
-2. assertLargeDatasetEquality : It is more optimal for DataFrames that are split across nodes in a cluster.
+2. assert_approx_df_equality : It is more optimal for DataFrames that are split across nodes in a cluster.

 #### 2.2.1 Data frame schema mismatch
 These two method check first the equality of the schema.
 As the schema of spark has three properties: